ahmedsamirio/Estimation-ReinforcementLearning/README.md

 During calling, the last player isn't allowed to call a number that makes the total tricks equal 13, and so the info dictionary will contain a key with a flag only in the case that the current player is the last player in calling, and will contain a key supplying the illegal estimation.

-You can then tweak the function which return the estimation based on the nueral network output, for example, to return only a call from the legal ones.
+You can then tweak the function which return the estimation based on the neural network output, for example, to return only a call from the legal ones.